BenOjode/CIS-2348/FinalProject/README.md

    d.
 DamagedInventory.csv –all items that are damaged.
 Each row should contain : item ID,
        manufacturer name, item type, price, and service date.
 The items must appear in the order of most expensive to least expensive.

+Final Project Part 2
+  Query the user of an item by asking for manufacturer and item type with a single query.

+i.
+Print a message(“No such item in inventory”) if either the manufacturer or the item type are not in the inventory, more that one of either type is submitted or the combination is not in the inventory.
+Ignore any other words, so “nice Apple computer” is treated the same as “Apple computer”.

+ii.
+Print “Your item is:” with the item ID, manufacturer name, item type and price
+    on one line.
+Do not provide items that are past their service date or damaged.
+If there is more than one item, provide the most expensive item.

+iii.
+Also print “You may, also, consider:” and print information about the same item
+     type from another manufacturer that closes in price to the output item.
+Only print this if the same item from another manufacturer is in the inventory and is not damaged nor past its service date.

+iv.
+After output for one query, query the user again.
+Allow ‘q’ to quit.